dadepro/fake_review_detection/README.md

 Code is written with Python 3.9.12.
 Running **classification.py** and **clustering.py** will produce the supervised and unsupervised approach results, respectively, in the paper.
 - To run the **classification.py**, you only need the product-level data that contain the metadata, image, network, and text features, which are available in the "data" folder.
 - To run the **clustering.py**, you need the product- and review-level data.
-Product level data is included in the "data" folder, however, you need to download review-level data from Dropbox.
+Product level data is included in the "data" folder, however, you need to download review-level data from Dropbox [here](https://www.dropbox.com/s/o2jv9uw7emd0dgy/UCSD_home_and_kitchen_reviews.csv.gz?dl=0).

 **Reference**: He, S., Hollenbeck, B., Overgoor, G., Proserpio, D., & Tosyali, A. (2022).
 Detecting Fake Review Buyers Using Network Structure: Direct Evidence from Amazon.
 Available at SSRN.